Packet Continuum Use Cases

 VOIP for Incident Response with Packet Continuum

-The addition of VOIP for IR (incident response) to the Packet Continuum Log Manager enables:
+The addition of VOIP for IR (incident response) to the Packet Continuum Log Investigator enables:

 - Log and search of SIP based RTC/VOIP sessions